The Big Mikan - Tokyo's frenetic pace and multi-faceted appeal will pull you in

 The water works

 Not only is Tokyo a seafront city, it’s also home to several major rivers.
 Getting out on the water is a great way to spend the day.
 The Water Bus opens in new window (Suijou Basu in Japanese) travels between Asakusa, home to Sensoji Temple, and the lovely Hama-Rikyu Gardens.
-Audio guides, which are available in several languages, serve up information about the historic bridges that span the Sumida.
+Audio guides, which are available in several languages, provide information about the historic bridges that span the Sumida.
 Another option is go for a cruise on a yakatabune, an old-fashioned Japanese houseboat.
-Cruises generally include dinner.
-Funasei opens in new window offers a five-course meal with unlimited drinks for ¥10,800, but you’ll have to ask a Japanese speaker to make the reservation for you.
+Cruises generally include dinner, so sit back and enjoy.

 When to go